- Professor, Mathematical Sciences

-I came to the US in 2006, as a Visiting Assistant Professor at the University of Notre Dame.
+I arrived in the US in 2006, as a Visiting Assistant Professor at the University of Notre Dame.
 Before then, I was a Ph.D. student at Queen's University, Canada, a postdoc at the University of Genova, Italy, and the Gustafsson postdoc at the Royal Institute of Technology (KTH) in Stockholm, Sweden.
 I joined the Michigan Tech faculty in 2007, where I received early tenure and promotion to Associate Professor in 2011, and promotion to full Professor in 2016.
 I spent both calendar years 2011 and 2013 at MIT as a Visiting Associate Professor, and then Fall 2017 as a Visiting Professor, invited by Richard Stanley.
-This is an interview that Richard Stanley and I gave to the Michigan Tech University Marketing and Communications Department in Fall 2016.
+This is an interview that Richard and I gave to the Michigan Tech News Office in 2016.

 My research interests are in the broader areas of Combinatorics, Commutative Algebra, and Partition Theory.
 Nearly all of my preprints are available on the arXiv.
-My research is currently supported by a five-year Simons Foundation Grant (2013-2018).
+My work is currently supported by another five-year (2019-2024) Simons Foundation grant.

 At Michigan Tech, I usually teach the graduate courses in Algebra and Combinatorial Commutative Algebra, the undergraduate courses in Algebra, or Calculus I. At MIT I taught three times 18.304, the seminar course in Combinatorics for the senior math majors (in Spring and Fall 2011, and Spring 2013).
-For my lucky list of research students at MIT and Michigan Tech, please see my CV.
+For my fortunate list of research students at MIT and Michigan Tech, please see my CV.